SenSaiyan/DM4173-Professional-Practices-SP18/1yrplan.md

 # ASSIGNMENT: ONE-YEAR PLAN

+_"You have brains in your head.
+You have feet in your shoes.
+You can steer yourself any direction you choose.
+You're on your own.
+And you know what you know.
+And YOU are the one who'll decide where to go..."_

+~ Dr. Seuss, Oh, The Places You'll Go!

 * Develop a comprehensive professional plan with key goals, milestones, practical considerations, and tasks that are oriented around a vision you have of yourself in a year.

 * Who do you want to **be**?